Turtle-Arena/turtle-arena-archive/trunk/GAME_README.txt

 == Installing ==
 Extract Turtle Arena into a directory.
 It can be placed anywhere, but suggestions below

-Windows:  C:\Program Files\TMNTArena\
+Windows:  C:\Program Files\TurtleArena\
-Mac OS X: /Applications/TMNTArena/
+Mac OS X: /Applications/TurtleArena/
-Linux:    /usr/local/games/tmntarena/
+Linux:    /usr/local/games/turtlearena/

 == Uninstalling ==
 Delete the directory where you extracted Turtle Arena.